ttscoff/popclipextensions/README.md

 Also known as WebMD, this extension shows up when you select text on a web page.
 Clicking it will convert the selected headlines, text and links (including image links) to Markdown in your clipboard.

+This extension now uses [Gather](https://brettterpstra.com/projects/gather-cli/ "Gather CLI").
+If you don't have it installed it will offer to do so for you.

 ### Twitterify

 Convert all @names and #tags to Markdown or HTML links.
 You can set the default link type in the extension's options, and manually switch to the other type by holding down Option when running it.